 CASE STUDY - GEOTECHNICAL ENGINEER PI

-A senior geotechnical engineer left a top-tier firm to go solo.
-Within a couple of years and over 70 projects later, they needed $10M PI.
-Most of the market said no.
+An experienced geotechnical engineer left an established firm to go solo.
+Within a couple of years they wanted $10M PI to take on larger work, and most of the insurers we approached said no.

 $10M PI Limit Placed